tkav/pathways-node-weather-app/README.md

 ## Getting Started
 This GitHub template should be used to create your own repository.
 Repository will need to be public if you are creating a personal GitHub account in order to support approval gates in GitHub actions.
 Configure the following to get started:
 * Clone your repository locally.
 It should have a branch named `master`.
-* Create a `destroy` branch in your GitHiub repo.
+* Create a `destroy` branch in your GitHuib repo.
 This will be used to trigger Terraform Destroy workflow during pull request from `master->destroy`.
 * Create an environment in your repository named `approval` to support GitHub Workflows, selecting `required reviewers` and adding yourself as an approver.
 * Update the `key` value in the `meta.tf` file replacing `<username>` with your username for the name of the Terraform state file.
 * Update the default bucket name in the `variable.tf` file to a something globally unique.